 What is stevia: benefit or harm?
-Stevia sweetener - useful properties and uses.
+Stevia sweetener - beneficial properties and uses.

-Stevia (stevia) is a plant useful for the human body.
-The herb is commonly used as a sweetener for drinks and baked goods.
+Stevia is a plant that is beneficial for the human body.
+The herb is commonly used as a sweetener in drinks and baked goods.
 It is known as a sugar substitute.

-In addition, stevia helps the body fight against various diseases used for prevention and strengthens the immune system.
-Usually in medical purposes This plant is used to make decoctions, tinctures, syrups and teas.
+In addition, stevia helps the body fight various diseases, used for prevention and strengthens the immune system.
+Usually in medical purposes This plant is used to prepare decoctions, tinctures, syrups and tea.

-Stevia, or honey grass, is a herbaceous type of plant, its leaves have a sweet taste.
-Culture belongs to the Astrov family.
-You can meet stevia in countries with warm and dry climatic conditions.
-Homeland is Central and South America.
+Stevia, or honey grass, is a herbaceous plant whose leaves have a sweet taste.
+The culture belongs to the Astrov family.
+Stevia can be found in countries with warm and dry climates.
+Central and South America is considered its homeland.

 The benefits of the plant are related to its unique composition.
 Stevia leaves contain many biologically active substances: